 A required course for all students enrolled in the Master of Arts degree program.
 Students and faculty in a collegial setting will explore in depth the principles and the practice of dialogue in a pluralistic world through dialogical listening and cross-cultural conversations in a context of diversity.
 Goals of the course include the development of listening and communication skills in multi-cultural contexts; fostering an understanding of one another through information sharing and community building action; and learning how to discuss potentially divisive issues constructively and without animosity.
-This course is graded on a Pass/Fail basis.
+This course is graded on a Pass/Fail basis, and enrollment is limited to students seeking graduate credit.
 (Formerly MA-530)

 If you are not enrolled in a degree program but wish to register for this course, use the Online Registration for Special Students and Auditors.